Dynamical pairs with an absolutely continuous bifurcation measure: Dynamical preliminaries

-To prove Proposition~\ref{goodhyperbolicset}, we need the notion of \emph{polynomial-like map}.
+Even though this result is considered folklore, we include a proof relying on properties of \emph{polynomial-like map}.
 We refer to \cite{DS-PLM} for more about polynomial-like maps.
 Given an complex manifold $M$ and an open set $V\subset M$, we say that $V$ is \emph{$S$-convex} if there exists a continuous strictly plurisubharmonic function on $V$.
 In fact, this implies that there exists a smooth strictly psh function $\psi$, whence there exists a K\"ahler form $\omega:=dd^c\psi$ on $V$.

-\begin{definition} Given a connected $S$-convex open set and a relatively compact open set $U\Subset V$, a map $f:U\rightarrow V$ is \emph{polynomial-like} if $f$ is holomorphic and proper. \end{definition}
+\begin{definition} Given a connected $S$-convex open set and a relatively compact open set $U\subset V$, a map $f:U\rightarrow V$ is \emph{polynomial-like} if $f$ is holomorphic and proper. \end{definition}

 The \emph{filled-Julia set} of $f$ is the set

 The set $\mathcal{K}_f$ is full, compact, non-empty and it is the largest totally invariant compact subset of $V$, i.e. such that $f^{-1}(\mathcal{K}_f)=\mathcal{K}_f$.